 For generations, families and their wealth were closely tied to their local communities.
 Today, the inheritance you leave might be scattered around the globe.
 If Muskegon County has been important to you, make part of your legacy a gift to help build its future.

-If everyone leaves 5% (or more) of their estate to a Foundation fund, over $680 million will be invested in Muskegon County over the next 50 years!
+If everyone leaves 5% (or more) of their estate to a Foundation fund, over $680 million will be invested in Muskegon County by 2055!
 What can your gift support?
 Whatever is important to you!

 You can give to existing funds to support the arts, education, the environment, health, or community development.
 If a specific organization has been important to you, such as your place of worship, your school, or your favorite nonprofit, you can add to or create a fund to support them.
 Perhaps there’s a place in the community that you’ve loved, like Meinert Park or Pere Marquette beach or one of the bike trails…your gift can ensure that others get to enjoy it far into the future.
 If it’s too hard to choose, a gift to the Greater Muskegon County Fund, or creating an unrestricted fund in your own name, ensures that there are resources to put toward whatever will make an impact in the community of the future.